·8 min read

 • All rural and remote areas

-This definition is broader than many people expect — only the three biggest cities are excluded from "regional" status.
+The definition is broader than most people expect — only the three biggest cities sit outside "regional" status.

 Pros and Cons